 So you want to build an AR15?
 The parts are only half the battle when it comes to building your AR.
-After picking out your parts, you probably are wondering what tools do you need to build an AR-15?
+After picking out your parts, you probably are wondering what tools you need to build an AR-15.
 Below is a list of the tools needed to build ar15 and trust me, you don’t want to live without these tools.

 Several years ago, I assembled my very first AR.
 It was a great day but a long one because I didn’t have all the tools I needed to make the build as quick and easy as possible.